HCord-py/HCord/docs/faq.rst

 Quick example: ::

-    file = discord.File("path/to/my/image.png", filename="image.png")
+    file = hcord.File("path/to/my/image.png", filename="image.png")
-    embed = discord.Embed()
+    embed = hcord.Embed()
     embed.set_image(url="attachment://image.png")
     await channel.send(file=file, embed=embed)

 .. note ::

-    Due to a Discord limitation, filenames may not include underscores.
+    Due to a hcord limitation, filenames may not include underscores.

 Is there an event for audit log entries being created?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Discord does not dispatch this information in the gateway, the library cannot provide this information.
+Since hcord does not dispatch this information in the gateway, the library cannot provide this information.
-This is currently a Discord limitation.
+This is currently a hcord limitation.

 Commands Extension
 -------------------

-Questions regarding ``discord.ext.commands`` belong here.
+Questions regarding ``hcord.ext.commands`` belong here.

 Why does ``on_message`` make my commands stop working?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~